 On a Group level, Amundi Asset Management's Board of Directors has set a target for the number of women across all management bodies, to ensure a balanced gender representation in the company's governing bodies.
 It set a target of 30% women in its Executive Committee by 2022.
-This figure was exceeded and stood at 36.7% at the end of December 2022.
-Amundi UK recognises this is an area for further development and continues to follow Group's direction on Diversity and Inclusion.
+The target was exceeded to a rate of 38.1% at the end of December 2023 (compared to 36.7% in 2022).